yallowraven/freemusic/README.md

     - weird win explorer bullshittery
     - ^3 to delete additional data, rename the folder so explorer doesnt think its linked to plain HTML anymore (????)
     - ^ result of above: https://imgur.com/a/qQ4rrp5 like damn its hilarious

+- Find a way to get download links (Part 2):